 If you’re more of a cyclist, go for a bike trip rather than a hiking tour!
 A trip like the Biking & Yoga Escape might be great for beginners, whereas our new Biking the Kerry Peninsulas or our off-the-beaten-path Biking Donegal From Cliffs to Coast would both be ideal for confident solo cyclists.

 With a maximum group of 8 people, our trip groups are small.
-You’ll be spending a week travelling with the group, so the best way to start out is to jump in and break the ice.
-Your guide will be there to help facilitate this, and do remember that everyone is in the same boat as you.
-Your trip will start off with a trip briefing at a local pub, lounge or tearoom where you can get comfortable as your guide explains the layout of the week to come.
+You’ll be spending a week travelling with the group, so the best way to start out is to jump straight in and break the ice.
+Your guide will be there to help facilitate this, and do remember that everyone is in the same boat as you, particularly the other solo travellers.
+Your trip will usually start off with a trip briefing at a local pub, lounge or tearoom where you can get comfortable as your guide explains the layout of the week to come.
 You’ll have plenty of time to meet and get to know the other travellers over a cup of tea or even a pint!

 As a solo traveller, you’ll be responsible for travelling to the trip start on your own, and from the end point back home.
 All of our group trips start and finish at a train station with regular connections to Dublin, where you’ll meet your guide at the ticket booth, as we try to promote environmentally friendly travel where we can!